blacknemo42/DnDCraftingTools/src/docs/CheatSheets/Leatherworking.md

 5. On success, mark 2 hours of progress.
 Once completed time equals crafting time, the item is complete
 6. On failure, no progress is made.
 Three consecutive failures results in loss of all materials

+## Take 10 Rule
+When not under pressure or distraction, a leatherworker may choose to "Take 10" on a crafting check:
+- Instead of rolling a d20, automatically use a 10 for the roll
+- Total: 10 + DEX/INT modifier + proficiency with leatherworker's tools
+- This ensures steady progress but prevents exceptional results
+- Particularly useful for simple items like pouches, belts, and boots

 ## Common Items
 | Item | Materials | Crafting Time | Checks | DC | Value |
 |------|-----------|---------------|--------|-----|-------|